emanb29/LiberChat/liberchat-spec.md

 Possible responses: `ERR_NICKNAMEINUSE`, `RPL_WELCOME`

 ### 3.2.2.
 USER

 The USER command is issued by a client to specify the user's information

-This command may only be issued from a client to a server.
+This command MAY only be issued from a client to a server.

 Arguments: `USER <username> <hostname> <servername> <realname>`